 Why is a street taco called a street taco?
 When cities started being more industrialized and many flocked to Mexican cities for jobs, people would make batches of tacos to sell to people on the street.
 Thus Mexican street tacos…Read More

+Planning a trip to Greece is high on my bucket list.
 My husband and I love Greek food and culture which leads me to write about traditional Greek Easter food and customs.
-Although we haven’t made it to Greece yet, we did learn some Greek in preparation for our trip to…Read More
+Although we haven’t made it to Greece yet,…Read More

 The origins of soul food begin during slavery with the foods slaves were given by landowners to prepare for themselves.
 Of course, their cooking was heavily influenced by their African heritage.
 However, today it has become almost synonymous with Southern…Read More